 Mary Parker Follett: community, creative experience and education.
-With her concern for creative experience, democracy and for developing local community organizations, Mary Parker Follett is an often forgotten, but still deeply instructive thinker for educators, pedagogues and social animateurs.
+With her concern for creative experience, democracy and developing local community organizations, Mary Parker Follett is an often forgotten, but still deeply instructive thinker for educators, pedagogues and social animateurs.

 contents: introduction · Mary Parker Follett – life · The New State · Creative Experience · on power and management · conclusion · further reading and references · links